Planifica/encryption/README.md

         }
     });

+### Subscribing to the Principals collection
+The package internally uses the Principals collection, which stores all kinds of encryption information for specific documents, like private and public keys, nonces and information about shared documents.
+So always make sure that you subscribe to the principals collection, if you want to access your encrypted data:

+    Meteor.subscribe('principals');

+This subscribes to all the principals that the current user is the owner of and to all principals that are shared with the current user.
+You can also subscribe to the principal of a specific document by passing the id of the document as the first param:

+    Meteor.subscribe('principals, _id);

 ### Encrypting a collection

 In order to encrypt a collection you need to create a instance of `CollectionEncryption` and do some configuration: